-As creators, you may know a thing or two about the waiting game.
-Sometimes a song just bursts forth on its own, arriving complete, fully formed, and ready to be shared with the world.
-These are the creative moments we live for, the ones that make the other kind—the hard slogs, the long nights spent groping for the right chords, the sheer grind of it—worth living through.
+Sometimes a song bursts forth on its own, fully formed and ready to be shared with the world.
+These are the moments creators live for — the ones that make all those false starts and long nights feel like they were actually worth it.

-1. Mechanical royalties are paid whenever a song is sold on a physical medium such as a vinyl album, digitally downloaded, or streamed from an on-demand service like Apple Music or Spotify.
-Starting in 2020, the rate for these plays will be set by an entity called the Mechanical Licensing Collective (MLC), which promises a much fairer rate than that paid historically.
-Learn more about mechanical royalties and how your song earns these:
+Three Major Income Sources For Creators1.
+Mechanical royalties are paid whenever a song is sold in a physical form (vinyl, CDs, tapes) or digital file, or streamed via an on-demand service like Apple Music or Spotify.
+The rate for these plays is set by The Mechanical Licensing Collective (MLC), a newly formed Mechanical Rights Organization (MRO) that promises a much fairer rate than what was paid in the past.

 - What are Mechanical Royalties?